LiangSun617/Integrate-Large-Data-Sets/README.md

          + IPEDS is institutional-level and long format

-+ Convert PSID from long format into wide format
++ Convert IPEDS from long format into wide format

     Long format: